makrai/notes/levin05-ch3-current.md

 conceptual category of path, which consists of a path function and a reference object; since the path function has internal structure it provides a unified represen- tation of all types of paths.
-Jackendoff then analyzes verbs of motion as based on a two-place primitive predicate go, which takes theme and path arguments.
+Jackendoff then analyzes verbs of motion as based on a two-place primitive predicate go, which takes theme and path arguments
-9. Much of the work which takes a mereological approach to aspectual classification (Hinrichs 1985; Krifka 1992, 1998) also assumes that verbs can denote events with subeventual structure (see section 4.2.1); however, this work is concerned with the analysis of the aspectual notion of telicity, rather than with argument realization.
+9. Much of the work which takes a mereological approach to aspectual classification (Hinrichs 1985; Krifka 1992, 1998) also assumes that verbs can denote events with subeventual structure (see section 4.2.1); however, this work is concerned with the analysis of the aspectual notion of telicity, rather than with argument realization

 # 4 Three conceptualizations of events 78